Student Housing Strategy

 1. There is limited demand for more purpose-built student housing at current price points.
 While all the on-campus student housing properties in Barrie, Orillia and Owen Sound are full, none have shown substantial waitlists, and in some instances are slow to fill.

 1. There is a need for more affordable rental options for both students and young professionals.
 This includes, but is not limited to, central and northern Barrie and downtown and eastern Owen Sound, at the price points of $400 to $600 for a shared room to $700+ for a private room.
-Also, the housing needs do no go away at graduation.
+Also, the housing needs do not go away at graduation.
 Many local businesses, including hospitals, have staff experiencing housing challenges, many of whom are early to mid-20s professionals.

 1. Students value proximity to campus, employment opportunities and transit service.
 Many students work a part-time job and do not have cars, increasing their reliability on bus service(s) to get them between the campus, home, and their workplace.